chimaobi-ibeh/404-devs/README.md

 INTERSWITCH_ENV=sandbox
 ```

-Set `INTERSWITCH_MOCK=true` if you're running locally outside Nigeria, the Interswitch sandbox blocks non-Nigerian IPs.
+> Set `INTERSWITCH_MOCK=true` when running outside Nigeria.
+The Interswitch sandbox restricts access to Nigerian IP addresses.

-See `ENV_CONFIG.md` for the full list of environment variables.
+See `ENV_CONFIG.md` for the complete environment variable reference.

 ---